West Chester, PA 19380

 Ciccarelli Law Offices

-Divorce is only one area where your family, the people who are closest to you, and the law intersect.
-There are also laws governing your relationship with your children — who can make decisions for your children and who will take care of them.
-There are laws governing how a person should financially support his or her children.
-There are laws governing how one goes about adopting a child and legally becoming a parent.
+Divorce is only one area where the law intersects with your family and the people who are closest to you.
+Family law also governs your relationship with your children — who can make decisions for your children and who will take care of them.
+Family law governs how a person should financially support their children.
+Family law also governs how one goes about adopting a child and legally becoming a parent.

 At Ciccarelli Law Offices, we are dedicated to helping our clients find resolution to their family law concerns, whether it's a divorce, the resulting matters pertaining to custody and support for children, an adoption, domestic violence, a change or name or anything else related to family law.
 We seek to get matters settled with as little drama and as little stress as possible.